lantonov/asmFish/ReadMe.txt

    https://github.com/lantonov/asmFish/search?q=PEDANTIC

 Q: Where can I find the executable files of the old versions ?
-A: All older versions of asmFish are in the branch https://github.com/lantonov/asmFish/tree/executables
+A: All older versions of asmFish/pedantFish are in the branch https://github.com/lantonov/asmFish/tree/executables

 ******** updates ********